brewsci/homebrew-science/CONTRIBUTING.md

 #### Locating Dependencies

 There is no good reason to refer to `HOMEBREW_PREFIX` in a formula.
 Please keep in mind that dependencies may be unlinked at build time.
 Brew will complain if a dependency is unlinked but that is a historical remnant that is probably bound to disappear.
-If you need to refer to the location of libraries or header files, please use `Formula["foo"].lib`,  `Formula["foo"].include`, `Formula["foo"].opt_prefix`, etc.
+If you need to refer to the location of libraries or header files, please use `Formula["foo"].opt_lib`,  `Formula["foo"].opt_include`, `Formula["foo"].opt_prefix`, etc.

 #### Testing / Checking